"[Through Diaconia] over the course of one year, four different lives could be impacted through one donation."

 Pelagia Delvalle received a microcredit to start her business selling milk products.
 After four months she has been able to completely repay her loan and has even started to put money into a savings plan.

-When you become part of Diaconia ADP, you become directly involved in a real, long-term strategy to impact the lives of several impoverished women.
+When you partner with Global Aid Network and Diaconia ADP, you become directly involved in a real, long-term strategy to impact the lives of several impoverished women.

 Will you partner with us and help transform a woman’s life, both physically and spiritually?